grafana/loki/docs/sources/configuration/_index.md

 # Use a value of -1 to allow the ingester to query the store infinitely far back in time.
 # CLI flag: -ingester.query-store-max-look-back-period
 [query_store_max_look_back_period: <duration> | default = 0]

+# The WAL in ingester records incoming data and stores it on the local file system in order to guarantee persistence of acknowledged data in the event of a process crash.
+wal:
+  # Enables writing to WAL.
+  # CLI flag: -ingester.wal-enabled
+  [enabled: <boolean> | default = false]

+  # Directory where the WAL data should be stored and/or recovered from.
+  # CLI flag: -ingester.wal-dir
+  [dir: <filename> | default = "wal"]

+  # Recover data from existing WAL dir irrespective of WAL enabled/disabled.
+  # CLI flag: -ingester.recover-from-wal
+  [recover: <boolean> | default = false]

+# When WAL is enabled, should chunks be flushed to long-term storage on shutdown.
+# CLI flag: -ingester.flush-on-shutdown
+[flush_on_shutdown: <boolean> | default = false]

+# CLI flag: ingester.checkpoint-duration
+[checkpoint_duration: ]
 ```

 ## consul_config